 This was a ton of food for 1,800 yen (~$18).
-And I have to say, even as someone who doesn’t care for fish, this was a tasty bowl.
-Especially the tuna, which was simply delectable (just beware the big dollop of wasabi right in the center).
-Meanwhile Prita ordered the 8-piece mixed sushi special, which was served with miso soup, dessert, and coffee.
+And I have to say, even as someone who doesn’t care for fish, I loved it.
+Especially the tuna, which was simply delectable (watch out for the big dollop of wasabi right in the center).
+Meanwhile Prita ordered the 8-piece mixed sushi special, served with miso soup, dessert, and coffee.

 So was it good?
 She ate almost every last piece, which gives you a pretty good clue.
 I apparently forgot to take a picture of the dessert, so I forgot what that was.

 Overall, yes, you can get equally authentic sashimi and sushi for a fraction of the price out on the street.
 But this place was worth every penny for the experience and the view (and honestly, less than $100 for two isn’t outrageous at all for Tokyo).

 Friday, November 27 – Dinner

 Location: Aqua City Mall 5th Floor, Odaiba, Tokyo

 Price: 2,200 yen (~$21) for two people, including one bottle of sake

 As we were walking back from King of the Pirates the day before, I found another cluster of restaurants on another part of the floor, which I apparently missed thanks to my jet lag induced haze.
 Several of these appeared to be local “food court” type places, including one with multilingual menus and tonkatsu.
 I made a mental note of its location for dinner the next day, and after returning from the cat cafe and freshening up a bit, we walked on over to the mall to check out Wakou.